 Dawn McMillan is a writer of fiction and non-fiction for children.
 Many of her books have a focus on animals and evoke New Zealand's natural environment.
-McMillan’s most successful book, Why Do Dogs Sniff Bottoms?, illustrated by Ross Kinnaird, won the Children's Choice Award at the 2003 New Zealand Post Book Awards, and was awarded New Zealand Booksellers Gold in 2005.
-She has published over 15 picture books and over 140 educational readers, which are used in schools in New Zealand, Australia, the United States and Canada.
+McMillan’s most successful book, Why Do Dogs Sniff Bottoms?, illustrated by Ross Kinnaird, won the Children's Choice Award at the 2003 New Zealand Post Children's Book Awards, now known as the New Zealand Book Awards for Children and Young Adults, and was awarded the Booksellers NZ Gold medal in 2005.
+She has published 26 picture books and over 200 readers and educational scripts, which are used in schools in New Zealand, Australia, the United States and Canada.

 Place of residence: Thames, New Zealand